julzinsights/julzinsightcom3/content/_index.md

     section_id: hero
     title: >-
-      We are a digital studio focused on creating innovative tech solutions & products for brands companes, individuals and startups impactful products and cutting-edge solutions.
+      We are a digital studio focused on creating innovative tech solutions & products for brands companes, individuals and startups.
 We also offer comprehensive services.
     actions:
       - label: Get Started!
         url: /contact